Children from the age of 8 years at the time of the holiday.

 If your child is staying for more than one week we will wash and dry their clothes for them at the end of their first week (at no extra charge) so there is no need to duplicate.

-They will not need money, however, we do have a small tuck shop, which stocks sweets and souvenirs and is very popular.
-We recommend no more than £35 per child.
+We recommend no more than £35 per child for buying anything from our tuck shop.
 Pocket money is handed in to Mill on the Brue Staff on arrival, for safekeeping.

 From 1:30pm on Sunday afternoon we will be waiting to welcome you.